syspimp/ansible-module-netgear/README.md

 ## What is this?

-This is a wrapper for the [pynetgear library](https://github.com/MatMaul/pynetgear) so you can use ansible to retrieve hostnames and ips information about devices connected wired/wirlessly to your Netgear Cable Modem or Wifi Gear.
+This is a wrapper for the [pynetgear library](https://github.com/MatMaul/pynetgear) so you can use ansible to retrieve hostnames and IP information about devices connected wired/wirelessly to your Netgear Cable Modem or Wifi Gear.

 ## Where?